TudorHulban/GinCRM/README.md

 c. insert data
 Pointers should be used to pass to ORM with data to insert.

+## Persisting structures
-## Persisted structures definition should reside in /pck/persistence package.
+Definition should reside in /pkg/persistence package.

 ## Test User creation
 ```